Types of Alcoholism

 ) in the U.S. identifies FIVE subtypes of alcoholic……

 - Young antisocial - 21% of drink dependents in the U.S. On average they are 26 years of age having started to drink at the age of 15 and become dependent at 18.
 They are more likely to smoke (tobacco and marijuana).
+Many of patients under this category suffer from major depression, bipolar disorder, and anxiety issues.
+More than a third of these alcoholics seek out help for their alcohol problems.

 - Functional - Middle aged.
 They tend to be educated, married and in a job.
 They seem to live a perfectly normal life despite their daily drinking.19% of U.S. alcoholics belong to this type.
 See functional alcoholic for more.

 - Intermediate familial - around half of these drink addicts have relatives who are also dependent on alcohol.
 Average age of 27.
 19% of U.S. alcoholics belong to this type.
+This group has more likely attained a higher education level than all alcoholic groups except the functional subtype.

 - Chronic Severe - 9% of drink addicts belong to this type.
 Mainly includes men who are probably divorced and also take illegal drugs.